 Non-traditional educators are also targeted, including those who home school and those who teach STEM in informal environments such as museums, libraries, summer camps or after school programs.
 Workshops will include give-aways and some supplies will be donated to attendees.

 Planned workshops include several (different grade levels) from Beyond Benign (Green chemistry/toxicology), and safety training that incorporates RAMP concepts.
 Others will teach ways to incorporate 3-D printing into STEM and other school curricula (with hands-on training).
-MI Star training will also be offered.
 The complete list of workshops is shown below.
 These will be offered at the MSU-STEM Building in Midland.

 Long Distance Participation